eyra/port/README.md

 <details>
 <summary>Implement support for alternative script language</summary>
 <br>
-To support alternative for Python scripts, create a Javascript file (eg: `my_worker.js`) in [src/framework/processing](src/framework/processing) with the following template:
+To support an alternative for Python scripts, create a Javascript file (eg: `my_worker.js`) in [src/framework/processing](src/framework/processing) with the following template:

 ```Javascript
 onmessage = (event) => {